 Step 3: Prepare the turkey gravy and carve the turkey breast

-Then, pour the rest of the ingredients from the slow cooker over a strainer to separate the veggies from the juices.
-You should have about 2 cups of juices for the gravy.
+Then, pour the rest of the ingredients from the slow cooker over a strainer to separate the veggies from the liquids.
+You should have about 2 cups of drippings for the gravy.

-Next, heat 4 tbsp of butter in a pan over medium heat.
+Next, melt 4 tbsp of butter in a pan over medium heat.
 Once the butter is all melted add the flour to the pan and stir to combine.

 Then, slowly pour in small amounts of the juices stirring constantly to form a smooth gravy.
 Once the juices are all added to the pan, cook for an additional 2 minutes stirring constantly then turn off the heat.